nappex/nappex.github.io/content/articles/UNIX/commandline_moving.md

 ---
 Title: Use your command line more effectively
 Date: 2022-03-10
-Category: Linux, Shell, Command_line
+Category: Linux, Shell, unix
-Tags: linux, beginner
+Tags: linux, beginner, unix
 Slug: command-line-moves
 Authors: David S
 Summary: How to control your command line with shortcuts